vermaayush680/vermaayush680/README.md

 - :earth_africa:		 I like to contribute to open source and explore github.
 - :handshake: If you want any collaboration feel free to mail me at vermaayush680@gmail.com.
 - :v: I'm open to opportunities.
-- :zap: Other than programming (YES!!
-I have a life), I read books.
+- :zap: Other than creating O(n^2) algorithms, I read books.

 ## 🌐Socials